MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/redirect-known-folders.md

      > If Migration Manager will create the Documents, Pictures, or Desktop folders, ensure that **Preserve file share permissions** is not selected when performing the migration.

   2. Disable the Window Folder Redirection Group Policy and make sure to leave the folder and contents on the network file share.
-  3. Enable KFM Group Policy.
+  3. Enable Known Folder Move Group Policy.
 Known folders move to OneDrive and will merge with the existing Desktop, Documents, and Pictures folders, which contain all the file share content that you moved in the first step.